 How do you measure a small dog for a well-fitting harness?

-You've bought a harness, put it on, and it's immediately crooked.
+You bought a harness, put it on, and it immediately looks crooked.
 Too loose at the shoulders, too tight behind the front legs, or it constantly slides forward as soon as your dog starts walking.
-Familiar, right?
-For small dogs, the margin for a good fit is particularly narrow, and most size charts don't account for this enough.
+Sound familiar?
+For small dogs, the margin for a good fit is particularly small, and most size charts don't account for this sufficiently.

 A poorly fitting harness is more than just an annoyance.
-It can restrict movement, irritate the skin, or even chafe on active dogs.
-And for small breeds like a Maltipoo, Bichon, or Cavapoo, their build is compact and sensitive: narrow rib cage, soft skin, a short torso.
-This requires precision when measuring, not a guess based on weight.
+It can restrict movement, irritate the skin, or even chafe for active dogs.
+And for small breeds like a Maltipoo, Bichon, or Cavapoo, their build is compact and sensitive: a narrow ribcage, soft skin, a short torso.
+This requires precision in measuring, not a guess based on weight.

 Three measurements that really matter

 Most brands ask for the chest circumference.
-This is the measurement you take just behind the front legs, at the widest point of the rib cage.
+This is the measurement you take just behind the front legs, at the widest point of the ribcage.
 Measure with a flexible tape measure, not too tight and not too loose.
 You want room for one to two fingers between the tape and your dog's skin.
-Note this measurement, as it is your basic data.
+Write down this measurement, as this is your basic information.

-The second measurement is the neck circumference, measured where a collar would sit.
+The second measurement is the neck circumference, taken where a collar would sit.
 Not too high, not too low.
-Some harnesses have an adjustable neck opening, but it is still important to know if your dog is built narrow or wide here.
+Some harnesses have an adjustable neck opening, but it's still important to know if your dog is built narrow or wider here.

-The third measurement that few people take but makes a big difference is the back length.
-Measure from the base of the neck, the point where the neck and back meet, to the beginning of the tail.
-For small dogs with a compact torso, this can be the deciding factor between a harness that stays nicely in place and one that constantly slides forwards or backwards.
+The third measurement, which few people take but makes a big difference, is the back length.
+Measure from the base of the neck, the point where the neck and back meet, to the base of the tail.
+For small dogs with a compact torso, this can be the deciding factor between a harness that stays in place nicely and one that constantly slides forward or backward.

 How to measure this most easily?